Skip to main content

 We expect drop-in wait time to be approximately 5-20 minutes, with a longer wait time at the beginning of the session.
 An advisor will give you access from the waiting room when it is your turn.

-Our next drop-in (Zoom) advising sessions will be held during the first two weeks of Fall Quarter 2023 (schedule to be posted soon).
+Our next drop-in (Zoom) advising sessions will be held:

 Scheduled Advising Appointments